 Now take a look at your soldering.
 Check for any shorts between tracks caused by solder splatters or bridging.
-Finally double check that you have connected the battery snap the correct way around.
-Black to negative and Red to positive.
+Finally double check that you have connected the battery holder the correct way around, black to negative and red to positive.
+If all looks good then insert the batteries, turn it on and see what happens.
+You may need to make an adjustment with a fine flat head screwdriver to R2 to get the right sensitivity for the unit to operate correctly.